jamespooley/brain-age-prediction/notes/literature-review.md

 ## Motion correction strategies

 Lots of research papers exclude motion-corrupted data.
-Everyone knows throwing away data is costly but it may be worthwhile to ackowledge this strategy.
+Everyone knows throwing away data is costly but it may be worthwhile to acknowledge this strategy.

 * http://mriquestions.com/reducing-motion-artifacts.html
 * http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3320676/